mnugent04/ProjectB/README.md

 ## Thesis:
-Heating and electricity are the largest sources of CO₂ emissions in most regions, underscoring their significant role in global pollution and a need for policy.
+Heating and electricity are the largest sources of CO₂ emissions in most regions (including the US), underscoring their significant role in global pollution and a need for policy.

 ## Context:
 Who: Students, researchers, policymakers, and the general public.